Mohammad Shamsuzzoha

-Mohammad Shamsuzzoha (মোহাম্মদ শামসুজ্জোহা; 1 May 1934 – 18 February 1969) was a Bengali writer, professor and proctor at the University of Rajshahi.
-Shamsuzzoha was the first university teacher in erstwhile East Pakistan (now Bangladesh) who was killed by the Pakistani Military forces at the eve of 1969 revolution movement of East Pakistan, which ultimately became the Bangladesh Liberation War.
+Mohammad Shamsuzzoha (মোহাম্মদ শামসুজ্জোহা; 1 May 1934 – 18 February 1969) was a Bengali writer, professor, and proctor at the University of Rajshahi.
+Shamsuzzoha was the first university teacher in erstwhile East Pakistan (now Bangladesh) who was killed by the Pakistani military forces at the eve of the 1969 revolution movement of East Pakistan, which ultimately became the Bangladesh Liberation War.
 In 2008, he was awarded the Independence Day Award.

 Early life

-He was born in Onda, Bankura in West Bengal, British India.
+He was born in Onda, Bankura, West Bengal, British India.
 After the partition of Bengal, he migrated to erstwhile East Bengal in 1950.
 He passed his matriculation exam in 1948 from Bankura Zilla School and passed ISc in 1950 from Bankura Christian College.
-He achieved BSc (honours) degree in chemistry in 1953 and MSc in 1954 from Dhaka University.
+He achieved a BSc (honours) degree in chemistry in 1953 and an MSc in 1954 from Dhaka University.
 Mohammad Shamsuzzoha also participated bravely in the Bengali language movement during his university life.
 In 1964 he obtained his PhD degree from Imperial College London.

 Career

-At first Mohammad Shamsuzzoha joined Rajshahi University as a Development Officer in 1961 and on that year he also became lecturer in the Department of Chemistry.
-He was promoted as Reader of the Chemistry Department.
-On 1 May 1968 he received the Proctor post of the university.
+At first Mohammad Shamsuzzoha joined Rajshahi University as a development officer in 1961, and that year he also became a lecturer in the Department of Chemistry.
+He was promoted to reader of the Chemistry Department.
+On 1 May 1968, he received the proctor post of the university.
 He was the first university teacher who was martyred from 1947 to 1969.